Health and Wellbeing

 Gemma Simpson is our Nurture Lead and ELSA specialist.
 Gemma works in the Tree House, which is our very special nurture haven in school.
 Gemma has a range of groups that she works with, including Armed Forces groups, Friends Programme groups, Young Carers and ELSA (friendship, self esteem, social skills) groups.

 Gemma's room is accessible off the library in school.
-It is also accessible for parents directly, under the Year 1, canopy near the Tiger Moths and Grasshoppers classrooms.
+It is also accessible for parents directly, under the Year 1, canopy near the Tiger Moth and Cricket classrooms.
 You are welcome to knock at the door and catch Gemma before or after school this way.
 Alternatively you can email Gemma directly on email@example.com.